 Durban Poison originates from the port city of Durban, South Africa and was first imported to the U.S. in the late 1970s by one of America's first international strain hunters, Ed Rosenthal.
 This award-winning medical sativa has been at the center of the newfound interest in high-THCV strains.
 With a naturally occurring THCV concentration of nearly 1%, Durban Poison excels at suppressing appetite while inducing energizing and focusing effects of a pure sativa.

 The cultivation of Doug's Varin, likely the highest THC strain available today, appears to have been a happy accident.
 David Lampach, co-founder of Doug's Varin (now owned by Oakland, California-based California Cannabinoids), said the original cultivar stemmed from a Harlequin parent.
 When the company identified the cultivar's high THCV content, it began using it to develop a family of THCV-rich strains ranging from 3% to 6% THCV.

 Today, Doug's Varin is the strain of choice for many concentrates and extract manufacturers producing products such as tinctures and vape pens with very high levels of THCV.

 Pink Boost Goddess

-	Pink Boost Goddess, developed by Emerald Spirit Botanicals and released by California-based cannabis flower brand Flow Kana, is one of the specialized strains to emerge from the recent hype surrounding THCV.
+Pink Boost Goddess, developed by Emerald Spirit Botanicals and released by California-based cannabis flower brand Flow Kana, is one of the specialized strains to emerge from the hype surrounding THCV.
 Unveiled in July 2019, Flow Kana says Pink Boost Goddess contains 4.24% THCV along with 18.7% THC.
 Flow Kana grows its high-THCV cultivar outdoors to increase sun exposure and stimulate THCV production.